qiime2/docs/source/tutorials/gneiss.rst

 Option 1: Correlation-clustering
 ---------------------------------------------------------------
-First, we will employ unsupervised clustering via Ward's hierarchical clustering to obtain Principal Balances.
+This option should be your default option.
+We will employ unsupervised clustering via Ward's hierarchical clustering to obtain Principal Balances.
 In essence, this will define the partitions of microbes that commonly co-occur with each other using Ward hierarchical clustering, which is defined by the following metric.

 .. math::